RobertTalbert/discretecs/Spring2022-225/syllabus-mth225-sp22.md

 ### Instructor availability and message responses

-**You have a right and the responsibility to ask a question about anything you don't fully understand, at any time.** To ask me questions, you can use email (talbertr@gvsu.edu), [the course Padlet](https://padlet.com/talbertr1/6itl6dvga4zytpc1), or drop-in hours or appointments.
+**You have a right and the responsibility to ask a question about anything you don't fully understand, at any time.** To ask me questions, you can use email (talbertr@gvsu.edu), drop-in hours or appointments.

 I do not always respond to all messages immediately because I have to prioritize a number of tasks throughout the week that make demands on my time; and I do not leave my email open all day.